We’ve all been there – you’re at the park, or having a dinner party, and your dog starts humping someone else’s pup or one of your guests’ legs.

 It’s quite possible – some would say likely – that dogs simply do what seems appealing at the time.
 One day they may be attracted to dogs of the opposite sex, before feeling attracted to dogs of the same sex the next day.
 They may even wander about the park, canoodling with one dog after another, with no regard to sex.

-Females sometimes assume the dominant role when engaging in breeding-like activity with other females, and males may assume submissive roles when engaging in such activities with other males.
+Females sometimes assume the dominant role when exhibiting courtship behaviors or engaging in breeding-like activity with other females, and males may assume submissive roles when engaging in such activities with other males.
 And the gender roles are equally flexible between same-sex couples.

 The only rule is, there are no rules.